TPEP Training Modules

 These practitioners are trained by framework author designees to provide facilitation around Stage 1 and 2 on the state’s instructional or leadership frameworks.
 The Framework Specialists are not experts in evaluation law.

 - Learning-focused Supervision Specialists:

-In Washington State the focus of supervision has shifted from a contractual obligation to an opportunity for growth.
-Standards-driven, data-base conversations are a key factor in this effort.
-The developers of Learning-focused Supervision have trained and endorsed an expert cadre of practitioners who can provide an introduction seminar or two-day foundation training on the practical tools and templates for increasing skill and confidence with structured conversations that build professional expertise.
+Standards-driven, data-based conversations are a key tool for facilitating educator growth.
+This cadre of practitioners can provide an introduction seminar or two-day foundation training on the practical tools and templates for increasing skill and confidence with structured conversations that build professional expertise.

 Find a trainer for: